virtool/virtool-website/content/docs/manual/ug_samples/index.md

 An appropriate _subtraction host_ must be selected.
 This should be the [subtraction genome](/docs/manual/ug_subtraction) most closely related to the _true host_ for your sample.

-Here is an example using sRNA sequencing and _Malus domestica_ as a subtraction host:
+Here is an example using normal sequencing and _Banana_ as a subtraction host:

 ![Create sample dialog with non-file fields populated](create_filled_top.png)

-Paired or unpaired FASTQ data can be used to create a sample.

-Samples created from only one file are assumed to be unpaired.
-Paired samples must comprise two paired FASTQ files. **Interleaved FASTQ files are not currently supported**.

-For paired data, make sure the file orientation labels (left and right) are correct before you create a sample.
-You can use the {{< icon "fas fa-retweet" >}} button to swap orientations.

-{{< video "create_orientation.mp4" >}}

 Once required fields are populated and you have selected the files, click the {{< icon "fas fa-save" >}} **Save** button to create the sample.
 Your sample will immediately be listed in the samples list.
 However, it will take some time for the sample data to be imported and processed.